Dr Apurba Shee

 +44 (0)1634 88 3042

-Dr Apurba Shee is a Business Development Economist and Senior Lecturer in the Food and Markets Department at the Natural Resources Institute (NRI).
+Dr Apurba Shee is a Business Development Economist and Associate Professor of Applied Economics in the Food and Markets Department at the Natural Resources Institute (NRI).
 Prior to joining NRI in August 2017, Apurba worked at the International Food Policy Research Institute (IFPRI) based in Tanzania for three years where he worked as a monitoring and evaluation specialist for Africa RISING projects in Tanzania, Malawi, Zambia, Ethiopia, Ghana and Mali.
 At IFPRI, Apurba developed an innovative financial instrument, Risk-Contingent Credit and has led two research projects in Kenya.
 He was the PI and project leader for “Uptake and Evaluation of Innovative Insurance Linked Credit for Promoting Resilience and Livelihoods for Farmers in Kenya” funded by the International Initiative for Impact Evaluation (3ie) and the PI and project co-leader for “Satellite Technologies, Innovative and Smart Financing for Food Security (SATISFy)” funded through Global Resilience Partnership by Rockefeller Foundation and US Agency for International Development (USAID).
 Before that Apurba was a scientist (agricultural economist) with the International Livestock Research Institute (ILRI) based in Kenya for three years, where he worked on design and evaluation of index-based livestock insurance (IBLI) in arid and semi-arid regions of Northern Kenya and Southern Ethiopia.
 Apurba also had five years’ experience as a development professional in promoting microfinance and livelihoods in Eastern India that stimulated his research interest in international agricultural development.

 Apurba holds a M.S. in Applied Economics and Management from Cornell University and a Ph.D. in Applied Economics from Penn State University.
 Apurba's main research interest lies in applied microeconomics, with a special interest in agricultural finance, development and applied econometrics.
 His research aims at evidence based policy interventions for agricultural development to increase resilience and reduce vulnerability for rural population.
 His research includes impact assessment of agricultural technologies using household-level survey data, design and development of microinsurance and microcredit instruments, productivity and efficiency analysis, and agri-food value chain analysis.